 4. REI Co-op Kingdom Insulated Air Bed ($149)

 Type: Air bed

 Dimensions: 79 x 56 x 6 in.
 (Queen)

 Weight: 5 lbs.
 13 oz. (without pump)

 What we like: Comfortable, well built, and affordably priced.

-What we don’t: Air beds take up a lot of space and don’t insulate very well in cold temps.
+What we don’t: Air beds take a long time to inflate and don’t insulate very well in cold temps.

 Springing for a full-on air bed is great option for couples, families, or those who just like the extra space.
 Our favorite outdoor-ready design in this category is REI’s Kingdom Insulated Air Bed.
 The Kingdom gets you further off the ground than the self-inflating models above (6 in. to be exact), which translates to impressive comfort and cushioning.
 You also get a quality and durable build, separate inflation and deflation valves for ease of use, and welded seams to help prevent leaks.
 And like the Exped above, the Kingdom can pull double duty as a guest bed at home, which only adds to the all-around value.

 What are the downsides of choosing an air bed like the REI Kingdom?
-For starters, the Kingdom is fairly large and bulky when packed and takes up a good deal of real estate in your vehicle.
+For starters, the Kingdom takes a long time to inflate with the included manual pump (investing in a portable, electric pump is wise).
 Second, air beds don’t insulate you as well from the ground as a typical camping mat, and the REI’s R-value of 2.6 means you’ll want to leave it at home if the nighttime temperatures will be especially cold.
 Finally, if you do happen to get a puncture, it can be a real pain trying to locate and fix a leak.
 But if comfort and cushioning are top priorities, the Kingdom won’t disappoint.
 For a cheaper but less versatile option in this category, see the Coleman SupportRest below.